 One thing I like about the seasoned “veterans” of the FI/RE movement (“Financial Independence / Retire Early”) is that many of them encourage you to have a target number in mind, it being the amount of money you can live on without having to work (in the traditional sense) again.
 This number is the amount of money you need to retire completely from the so-called rat race, and, as a rough estimate, is supposed to be somewhere between 15 to 30 times your annual expense, depending a number of factors like lifestyle choices (or changes), income, luck, etc.

-In order to determine your annual expense, you need to start tracking your expense first!
-I suggest doing it for a month, just to build the habit, but if that’s too much, you can do weekly.
-When you have a month’s worth of expenses, multiply it by 12 (or by 52 if you only did the weekly), and you now have a rough estimate of your annual expense.
-Of course, the longer you track your expenses, the cleaner the data, the more accurate your tracker will be.
+In order to determine your annual expense, start tracking your expenses first!
+Do it for a month to build the habit.
+When you have a month’s worth of expenses, multiply it by 12, and you now have a rough estimate of your annual expense.
+Of course, the longer you track your expenses, the cleaner the data, the more accurate your number will be.

 So… must you invest in the stock market?